Tatis Jr. homers twice as Padres top Dodgers 5-3

 UP NEXT

-Padres: San Diego will be at home Friday to open a three-game series against the Atlanta Braves, before heading back on the road for a three-city trip that starts July 16 at Miami.
+Padres: San Diego will be at home Friday to open a three-game series against the Atlanta Braves before heading back on the road for a three-city trip that starts July 16 at Miami.

 Dodgers: Los Angeles will be at Boston on Friday to open a World Series rematch against the Red Sox that starts a seven-game road trip, which also includes a stop at Philadelphia.